Anritsu/Examples/BenchtopVNAs/MATLAB/Readme.md

 The connection object will end the relevant connection method depending on the type it instantiated at step 0.

 ## 5.Revision History
-The latest version of these MATLAB scripts, and examples for other programming languages, can be downloaded at [this location (to be determined)]. \
+The latest version of these MATLAB scripts, and examples for other programming languages, can be downloaded at [this location](https://github.com/Anritsu/Examples).

-REV 1.0, 07/27/2022 \
+REV 1.1, 2/22/2023
 Modified by: Voicu Bogdan, Bucharest, Romania \
 Original Release.